-We use adjusted net loss, non-GAAP financial measures, in evaluating our operating results and for financial and operational decision-making purposes.
-Adjusted net loss represents net loss excluding changes in income tax expense, interest expenses, interest income, foreign currency exchange (gain)/loss, net, impairment loss for equity investments accounted for using measurement alternative, gain from deconsolidation of VIEs, other income, other expenses, net, changes in fair value of financial instruments, depreciation and amortization, share-based compensation, allowance for other current assets and allowance of accounts receivable.
+We use earnings before interest expenses and income, income tax expenses and depreciation, and amortization ("EBITDA") and adjusted EBITDA, non-GAAP financial measures, in evaluating our operating results and for financial and operational decision-making purposes.
+EBITDA represents net loss excluding changes in income tax expense, interest expenses, interest income and depreciation and amortization.
+Adjusted EBITDA represents net loss excluding changes in income tax expense, interest expenses, interest income, foreign currency exchange loss/(gain), net, impairment loss for equity investments accounted for using measurement alternative, impairment loss for equity investments accounted for using measurement alternative, gain from deconsolidation of VIEs, other income, other expenses, net, changes in fair value of financial instruments, depreciation and amortization and share-based compensation.

-We believe that the adjusted net loss help identify underly trends in our business that could otherwise be distorted by the effect of certain expenses that we are included in net loss.
-We believe that adjusted net loss provides useful information about our operating results, enhance the overall understanding of our past performance and future prospect and allow for greater visibility with respect to key metrics used by our management uses in its financial and operational decision making.
+We believe that the adjusted EBITDA helps to identify underly trends in our business that could otherwise be distorted by the effect of certain expenses that we are included in net loss.
+We believe that adjusted EBITDA provides useful information about our operating results, enhance the overall understanding of our past performance and future prospect and allow for greater visibility with respect to key metrics used by our management uses in its financial and operational decision making.
+In additions, the company provides EBITDA because we believe that investors and analysts may find it useful in measuring operating performance without regard to items such as income tax expense, interest expenses and interest income and depreciation and amortization.